bitsagarob/BIP0352-index-server-specification/README.md

 1. Configured to support a single wallet or small group of wallets
    1. Wallet birthdate limits scanning requirements
-   2. Scan key pair + Spend public key registered with server
+   2. Register scan key pair + spend public key with server
 2. Trusted service
    1. Wallet can assume that any data received from the service does not need to be verified
    2. Wallet would receive a list of UTXOs